BsNoSi/yellow-extension-cmail/README.md

 Read setup information carefully before update.

-### V 1.3.3
+### V 1.5.0

 Creates a standardized email with reference to the page from which it was sent and hides the email address from email grabbers.

 ## The Idea Behind

 Annoyed by the SPAM flood in your mailbox, you can use a special email address with keywords in the subject for filtering.
 Spammers can hardly take this into account, so it is easy to filter unwanted mail to this address.
-This extension sets the standard.
+This extension sets the (adjustable) standard.

 ## How do I Install This?